Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Januari 2025 15.32.37 UTC
+- WIB: Senin, 13 Januari 2025 16.27.29 UTC
-- WITA: Senin, 13 Januari 2025 16.32.37 UTC
+- WITA: Senin, 13 Januari 2025 17.27.29 UTC
-- WIT: Senin, 13 Januari 2025 17.32.37 UTC
+- WIT: Senin, 13 Januari 2025 18.27.29 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: nature
+Kategori: inspirational